civictechdc/districthousing/README.md

 This application uses the [pdf-forms gem](https://github.com/jkraemer/pdf-forms) and [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).

+## Docker Setup

+Docker is the easiest way to spin up a local instance of the app for development.
+If you haven't already, download [Docker](https://www.docker.com/community-edition) and [get it running](https://docs.docker.com/get-started/#setup).

+Clone this repository to your machine by your preferred method.
+Then open a terminal window and navigate to where you stored the repo.

+Run the following commands: (stable wifi recommended by not strictly necessary)

+    docker build -t dh .
+    docker run -p 3000:3000 -t dh

+And you're done!
+Leave the terminal process running and open http://localhost:3000/ in a browser.
+You will see the app filled with fake applicant data, ready for testing.

 ## Setup

 The application can generate random seed data for testing.
 To get the application up and running, run these commands: